top of page

 Tools like Meltwater and Talkwalker are useful for tracking competitor comparisons, while SEMrush extends this analysis into search visibility.
 Sprout Social also provides accessible competitive reporting.

-4. Engagement Trends
+4. Engagement trends

 While likes, comments, and shares are commonly tracked, social listening helps marketers understand patterns behind engagement.